What Does it Take to Be a Reservation and Transportation Ticket Agent or Travel Clerk?

 Reservation & Transportation Ticket Agent or Travel Clerk Employment Estimates

-In the United States, there were 150,100 jobs for Reservation and Transportation Ticket Agent or Travel Clerk in 2016.
+There were about 150,100 jobs for Reservation and Transportation Ticket Agent or Travel Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 3.8% which is below the national average.
 The Bureau of Labor Statistics predicts 5,700 new jobs for Reservation and Transportation Ticket Agent or Travel Clerk by 2026.
-Due to new job openings and attrition, there will be an average of 16,300 job openings in this field each year.
+The BLS estimates 16,300 yearly job openings in this field.

 The states with the most job growth for Reservation & Transportation Ticket Agent or Travel Clerk are Montana, Idaho, and Louisiana.
 Watch out if you plan on working in Wisconsin, Tennessee, or Kentucky.
 These states have the worst job growth for this type of profession.